 When Do I Have to Pay Spousal Support in New Mexico?

 Generally speaking, if you make significantly more money than your spouse, and you have been married for more than 5 years, you may have to pay alimony if your soon-to-be-ex requests it.
 For example, if you make $100,000 a year and your wife makes $35,000.00 and you have been married 10 years, she may be entitled to spousal support.
 You may also have to pay spousal support if your spouse has a disability that prevents them from working.
-Standard of living is also considered when calculating alimony payments in the state of New Mexico.
+The Standard of living of the couple is also considered when calculating alimony payments in the state of New Mexico.
 This means that a judge will consider the lifestyle enjoyed by the alimony-receiving spouse during the duration of the marriage when determining an appropriate alimony payment amount.
 Child support and child custody are not considered when determining alimony.
 That means you could still be ordered to pay spousal support to your ex even if you already pay them child support or even if you have primary custody of the children.
 However, if your ex has a college degree and chooses to be a stay at home parent, their ability to earn is significantly more than their present income so you may be able to avoid alimony if you can impute their earning potential in the calculation.

 How long do I have to Pay Alimony in New Mexico?

 Again, the answer largely depends on the facts of your marriage.
 In New Mexico, there are three types of spousal support that can be awarded to you or your spouse.
 Long Term Alimony is the type most people think of when they hear the word “alimony.”
 Long-term support has an indefinite duration, which means it’s paid until the supported spouse dies or remarries.